 Sometimes the dental hygienist or dentist will decide that rather than taking individual periapical or bitewing X-rays, an FMX is needed.

 FMX means a full-mouth series of X-rays.
-It includes a set of sixteen to eighteen images to observe the full set of teeth and the surrounding tissue.
-These usually include four bitewings and twelve to fourteen periapicals.
+It includes a set of 16-18 images to observe the full set of teeth and the surrounding tissue.
+These usually include 4 bitewings and 12-14 periapicals.

 Dr. Namrita Harchandani

 An FMX is always helpful to get the bigger picture.
 I would perform it if a new patient hasn't had full mouth series of X-rays done in the last three to five years.

 The radiographs will show the structure of your entire mouth as well as details of individual teeth.
 The jaw will be presented from both sides.
 This will give the dental professional a good idea of the general structure of your mouth.

 The procedures will not differ from what has been described above.
 Some offices you require you to have an FMX if you are a new patient.
 For established patients, four bitewings and two periapicals (of the front teeth) are usually taken every six to twelve months.

 This type of X-ray concentrates on tooth development.
 Each radiograph shows an entire arch, upper or lower.
 An occlusal X-ray is most commonly used to help detect the need for a cavity filling or before orthodontic work.